ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 rather than on any arbitrary GPU node.

 For example, you can specify `accelerator_type="A100"` in the :class:`~ray.train.ScalingConfig` if you want to assign each worker a NVIDIA A100 GPU.
+You can get a list of supported `accelerator_type` from :ref:`the available accelerator types <accelerator_types>`.

 .. tip::
     Ensure that your cluster has instances with the specified accelerator type